digitalbazaar/web-ledger-cli/README.md

 }
 ```

 Note that the `Ed25519Signature2018` signature suite does NOT specify the `privateKeyBase58` but rather the `privateKeyBase58Path`.
 It is good security practice to never leave one's private key in plain text.
 This tool requires one to provide the path to their encrypted private key as the value to the `privateKeyBase58Path` property.
-More information on how to create the desired encrypted private key file can be found in section [foo](#foo).
+More information on how to create the desired encrypted private key file can be found in section [Encrypting Your Private Key](#encrypting-your-private-key).

 ### Record File
 The CLI tool requires the use of a record file that contains the record or record patch in order to create or update a record respectively.